juliogomez/docker_cheatsheet/README.md

     docker-compose up -d

-Browse to your new WordPress installation at `localhost:8080`
+From your browser please check your new WordPress installation at `localhost:8080`

 Stop both containers: